-Jill Pace (formerly Jill Henrikson) will enter her first season as the head coach of the Pomona-Pitzer women's basketball team in 2016.
+The 2017-2018 season will be Jill Pace’s second season as the head coach of the Pomona-Pitzer women’s basketball team.

 Before coaching at Tufts, Pace was an assistant coach at Smith College and helped the team make its first ever NCAA tournament appearance and record the first-ever NCAA tournament win in program history.

-Before coaching, Pace played Division III college basketball at Bowdoin College.
+Pace (formerly Jill Henrikson) played Division III college basketball at Bowdoin College.
 During her time as a Polar Bear, Pace won one NESCAC Championship and made NCAA tournament appearances during all four years.
 She was a captain in her senior season, an All-NESCAC selection, a NESCAC All-Academic selection, a WBCA Honorable Mention All-American and was a 1,000-point scorer for the Polar Bears.

 Pace graduated from Bowdoin in 2012 with a bachelor's degree in sociology and gender and women's studies and then obtained a master's degree from Smith in 2014 in exercise and sport studies.